liquidvotingio/api/README.md

 ## Notes:

-* No auth, validations or tests yet, to keep prototyping as fast as possible
+* No auth nor validations, ~~or tests~~ and just a few tests for now, to keep prototyping fast

 ## TODO